Aqua-Regia-AI/xei/README.md

 The models are trained on different bases with different structures and one of the goals of making these models was to make users able to run most of these locally.

 ## Download Models

+In order to download models, you can go ahead and download them from our [Ollama](https://ollama.com/haghiri/xei) repository.
+Also if you want to run 100B or 671B models, we've provided a script to run it on modal which can be accessible [here](https://github.com/aqua-regia-ai/modal).